Shattered Sight: In Storybrooke

 At her lair, Ingrid proceeds to the next part of her plan is to restore the good memories of Emma and Elsa back to them, while stating that they do not have it in them to kill her.
 Anna then arrives with the letter (written by her and Elsa's mother, Gerda) that revealed the truth of Ingrid and Helga being Elsa and Anna's maternal aunts, while stating that Arendelle deserved to know all about Ingrid and Helga.
 Ingrid then begins to attack Anna by telekinetically choking her to death, against Elsa and Emma's protests to let her go, and manages to knock her down.
 As Elsa and Emma rush to Anna's aid, making sure she's alright, and upon reading the note, a tearful and repentant Ingrid sees that Anna is right as she touches the memory stone which shows her memories of her sisters and begins to regret her actions.
 Ingrid then undoes the Spell of Shattered Sight by sacrificing her own life.
 Before she dies, Ingrid states that Emma has found her family and returns the lost memories of Emma and Elsa to them now that she has her own younger sisters' love.
 She also finally accepts Anna as a part of the family and apologizes.
-She was so caught up in anger and revenge she forgot what was inside of her love, and they both reconcile, mending their aunt-niece bond.
-Ingrid says the three of them are special and to never forget that, then disappears becoming a snowstorm that falls all across Storybrooke.
-After Elsa and Anna embrace, they decide that once they return home, they will bring their kingdom's memories of Ingrid and Helga.
+She was so caught up in anger and revenge she forgot what was inside of her love, and they both reconciled, mending their aunt-niece bond.
+Ingrid says the three of them are special and to never forget that, then disappears into the afterlife where she reunites with Gerda and Helga.
+After Elsa and Anna embrace, they decide that once they return home, they will bring back their kingdom's memories of Ingrid and Helga.